Injured by Defective Drugs or Medical Devices?

 - Paying for clinical studies to prove the “safety” of their products

-- Knowing full well that their products can cause dangers side effects, but releasing them anyway
+- Knowing full well that their products can cause dangerous side effects, but releasing them anyway

 - Urging doctors to prescribe medications outside of their intended or approved uses